hbostanchi/Fema_Flood_Payout/README.md

 Since we are predicting the estimated FEMA payouts for property damages, a linear regression model was chosen to best predict paterns and find the line of best fit.
 The linear regression model helps ----- however it tends to over simplify the problem.
 Additionally logistical regression was used to predict the likelyhood of getting a payout not.

+## Nural Network Model
+we also work with Nueral Network Model in [Jupyter Notebook](https://github.com/hbostanchi/Fema_Flood_Payout/blob/master/model_tests/Nueral%20Network%20model.ipynb)
++ Used Sklearn and Keras
++ Linear regression
+one hidden layers was used as the second one increased the loss kernel_initializer:Normal
+Activation functions: Relu
+loss:calculated by mean squared error
+Optimizer: adam
+Output layer was left with default settings

+as a result the loss amount was hight and it would not be a good model to be used but as room for improvment it is possible to use time delay Nueral Network as the model is time series and might give us better rusult.

 # Github Branches
 The Fema repository contains:
 -	[Master branch](https://github.com/hbostanchi/Fema_Flood_Payout/tree/master)